araujo88/bit-life-proofing/design-doc.md

 4. **Verification Process**:
    - Verifier retrieves the message and references from the Sidechain.
+   - Verifier checks authenticity of signed message with user's PGP fingerprint.
    - Verifier confirms the message hash against the stored hash in the Blockchain.

 ## User Interface